odeum/odeum-code/docs/developer/Experiments.md

 How to set up a React website in production in a real world hosting environment.
 Which webserver to run, NodeJS is probably required, which version, and do we want to use Express web server or Apache?

 ## Deployment
-How to deploy updates to different customer servers and locations.
+How to deploy ODEUM CodeJS client updates to different customer clients and locations.
 We PULL with mandatory pulls for critical errors and minor hotfixes.
 Large updates is initiated by the client (customer).

 ## Naming Conventions
 CB will be in charge of all naming conventions so refactoring can be at a minimum for later stages with more active contributors.
 If in doubt on what to call ANYTHING, ask CB.
 The AppComponents Word document located in /docs/AppComponents.docx will introduce component naming until further API documentation has been defined

 ## JavaScript Style Guide
 As proposed in the Guidelines we will create a JavaScript Style Guide and linter based upon Airbnb's guidance.

+## Debugging with Chrome in VS Code
+We need to create a boilerplate method to setup debugging with Chrome in VS Code.

+## Test setup scenarios
+Setting up and performing automated tests of components and complete framework